IanTeda/ianteda.github.io/src/_posts/management/2016-02-17-mastermind-group-breif.md

 ---
 title: Mastermind Group Brief
-description: A Mastermind Group can be thought of as a peer advisory board that meets with the aim of sharpening the groups personal and business skills so they can achieve optimum outcomes
+description: A peer advisory board with the aim of sharpening the groups personal and business skills so they can achieve optimum outcomes.
 date: 2016-02-17
 tags: [Business, Mastermind]
 layout: post